eclipse/packages/homepage/contribute.md

 You may also directly subscribe to the [community calendar](https://calendar.google.com/calendar/ical/lu98p1vc1ed4itl7n9qno3oogc%40group.calendar.google.com/public/basic.ics).

+## Contact us on Gitter

+We also do have a channel on Gitter: [https://gitter.im/eclipse/packages](https://gitter.im/eclipse/packages "Gitter Channel").

 ## Improving an existing package

 There is always room for improvement.
 Found a bug, have an idea how to make things better.